data61/python-paillier/docs/installation.rst

 -------------------

-To install from the source package, first install any of the (optional) dependencies (eg Crypto, gmpy2).
+To install from the source package, first install any of the (optional) dependencies (eg pycrypto, gmpy2).
 A list can be found in ``requirements.txt``.

 Then install as normal::